emory-libraries/pidmanclient/README.rst

 Components
 ^^^^^^^^^^

-.. note that using a ref here works fine, but it doesn't display correctly on the github repo homepage.

-..:ref:`pidservices.clients <codedocs-client>`
 ``pidservices.clients``
     Python client for access to the pidman Rest API and utility methods for dealing with ARKs

-..:ref:`pidservices.djangowrapper.shortcuts <django-shortcuts>`
 ``pidservices.djangowrapper.shortcuts``
     Convenience version of the REST API client initialized using Django settings